ififfy/flipflip/docs/scriptor.md

 Click a button to insert that command at the code panel's cursor position.
 See [caption script formatting](caption_script.md) for help with each command.

+At the bottom of this column is a slider you can use to adjust the caption script opacity.
+This is opacity setting is global and is additive with any opacity commands in the script.

 ### Audio

 If you have selected a scene which has an audio track, you can click enable "Audio Tracks" to use it while testing your